Developer Advocate at Redis

 Aircraft are everywhere.
 Knowing exactly where is paramount as it’s considered bad form for two aircraft to be in the same place at the same time.
 To avoid this, aircraft worldwide constantly and publicly broadcast their location, heading, and all sorts of other data using a system called ADS-B or Automatic Dependent Surveillance Broadcast.

-This data is a natural fit for a streaming architecture.
+This data is a natural fit for an event stream.
 After all, it’s a constant stream of data that is literally being broadcast in real-time.
 But how can we capture these broadcasts and the data within?
 Surely it must require expensive hardware and special tools!

 Not so much.
 It turns out that we can capture ADS-B data easily using a combination of a cheap radio dongle and free software—a combination called software-defined radio.
-From there we can store it in a streaming data structure and consume, transform, and publish it using microservices.
+From there we can store it in an event stream and consume, transform, and publish it at our leisure.
 Cool, right?

 Bigfoot has been a staple of American folklore since the 19th century.
 Many are convinced that Bigfoot is real.
 Others suggest he’s merely a cultural phenomenon.
 And some just want to believe.
 There is even a group, the Bigfoot Field Researchers Organization, that tracks Bigfoot sightings and makes the reports available online.
 And they have thousands of reports.